1.1.Choosing your domain name

 Login to usccreate.org with your network username and password.

 Once logged in you’ll be at the homepage of your control panel.
-The easiest way to navigate the panel is using the search feature in the top right panel.
+Scroll down and click the Domains button on the cPanel.

 Subdomains a nice option when you are tasked with creating sites for two or more separate projects.